 What does the Start menu show by default

 The image clearly shows all the parts.
 The majority of the Start menu is taken up by Tiles.
 You also have Recently added programs, followed by the Application list.
 In the leftmost section, you can access Profile, Settings, and Power.
 The tiles can be grouped under different headings.

 Control what shows on the Start Menu

 Under Settings > Personalization > Start, you will find the following options:

-Show more tiles on Start: If you want to see more tiles than the default offering, use this, and it will add a fourth column which can fill in 8 small tiles.
+Show more tiles on Start: If you want to see more tiles than the default offering, use this, and it will add a fourth column that can fill in 8 small tiles.

-Show app list in Start menu: If you chose to use more tiles, hiding the app list makes sense.
-Turn off this option, and your start menu will no more display list of programs.
+Show app list in Start menu: If you choose to use more tiles, hiding the app list makes sense.
+Turn off this option, and your start menu will no more display a list of programs.
 This will add two more icons on the leftmost section.
-One will give you access to List of programs, and second will let you switch back to Start menu tiles section.
+One will give you access to a List of programs, and the second will let you switch back to the Start menu tiles section.

 You can turn off the options to show recently added apps, show most used apps, and show recently opened items in Jump Lists on Start of the Taskbar.